DRIVER-EU/test-bed-design/doc/design.md

 # 5. Test-bed design

-The test-bed is designed to fulfil the [functional requirements](https://driver-eu.gitbooks.io/test-bed-specification/technical-requirements.html).
+The test-bed is designed to fulfil the [functional requirements][spec].
 Clearly, different designs can be created that all fulfil these requirements, so this chapter provides a brief explanation of the major design decisions that underlie the current test-bed's reference implementation.
 Its intended audience is core developers, who want to improve its functionality, or other backend developers, who want to create an alternative test-bed that also satisfies these requirements.

 ## 5.1 Lessons learned from the Functional Specification